 Are there many zoonoses?

-Altogether, well over a hundred diseases are capable of being transmitted from animals to humans, although most are rare in North America.
-All domestic animals including dogs, cats, birds, horses, cows, sheep, goats and rabbits can potentially spread diseases to people, but rarely does this actually occur.
+Altogether, well over one hundred diseases are capable of being transmitted from animals to humans, although most are rare in North America.
+All domestic animals including dogs, cats, birds, horses, cows, sheep, goats, and rabbits can potentially spread diseases to people, but rarely does this actually occur.
 If pet owners exercise basic hygiene principles, especially hand washing, most of these potential diseases can be avoided.

 How great is the risk of contracting a zoonotic disease from my dog?

 Current evidence supports the fact that pet dogs pose a minimal zoonotic risk to their human companions.
-Your risk may be slightly higher if you have a compromised immune system from disease or medication, such as:
+Risk may be slightly higher in people with a compromised immune system from disease or medication, such as:

-- Pregnant women (a fetus's immune system is not fully developed, and the pregnant woman's immune system is altered so that she won't reject the fetus)
+- pregnant women (the fetal immune system is not fully developed, and the pregnant woman's immune system is altered during pregnancy).

-"If you fall into one of these categories, it doesn't mean you have to give up your pet!"
+"If you fall into one of these categories, it does not mean you have to give up your pet."

-If you fall into one of these categories, it doesn't mean you have to give up your pet!
+If you fall into one of these categories, it does not mean you have to give up your pet.
 It simply means that you should take some basic precautions such monitoring your dog for any signs of illness, washing your hands after extensive handling of your dog, and avoiding direct contact with your dog's feces or urine.

 It is important to keep in mind that numerous studies prove that the benefits of having a pet far outweigh the risks.
-Sharking your home with a pet is often just what the doctor ordered!
+Sharing your home with a pet is often just what the doctor ordered.